projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

          devicemodel/
          doc/
          hypervisor/
+      acrn-kernel

 The parent projectacrn folder is there because we'll also be creating a publishing area later in these steps.
+For API doc generation, we'll also need the acrn-kernel repo contents in a sibling folder to the acrn-hypervisor repo contents.

 It's best if the acrn-hypervisor folder is an ssh clone of your personal fork of the upstream project repos (though https clones work too):